Teaching

 Do you supervise Master’s theses?

 We do supervise Master’s theses.
-Please approach us after completing our basic information security classes and complete our Master Seminar in the summer term at least once.
+Please approach us after completing our basic information security classes and complete our Research Seminar on Security, Privacy, and Forensics in the summer term at least once.

 I am a student of Information Systems (Wirtschaftsinformatik).
 Can you supervise my Master’s thesis?